Tourist Travel Information about Norway

 Norway is the birthplace of skiing, and the Holmenkollen Ski Festival is the world’s oldest, established in 1872.
 It is one of Norway’s most visited tourist sites, attracting nearly 1 million people each year.

-Norway is considered one of the happiest countries in the world.
-It follows the Scandinavian model, which means Norwegians pay high taxes towards free schools and education, free healthcare, an efficient welfare system and many other benefits.
+This country is also considered one of the happiest regions in the world.
+It follows the Scandinavian model, which means Norwegians pay high taxes towards free schools and education, free healthcare, an efficient welfare system as well as many other benefits.